Noaaan/MythicMetals/PATCHNOTES.md

 ## Fixes

+- Fixed Alloy Forgery recipes.
+You should be able to use Mythic Metals on servers now (#230)
-- Fixed missing translation keys from Smithing Templates (thanks Rogenar!)
+- Fixed missing translation keys from Smithing Templates (#227, thanks Rogenar!)
   - Templates that are obtained exclusively from crafting are now named "Crafted Smithing Templates"
-- Fix an issue with Aether Redux
+- Fix a Mixin related issue with Aether Redux (#229)
+- Fixed broken advancements
+- Renamed "Midas Block of Gold" to "Block of Midas Gold"

 # 0.19.4